Skip to main content

 Process of identifying organizational bottlenecks and time-consuming activities that could be automated with AI.

-Why it matters: First step in AI implementation - finding highest-impact opportunities.
+Why it matters: First step in AI implementation: finding highest-impact opportunities.

 GDPR (General Data Protection Regulation)